-Clinical Unit Visits are short-term fellowships that enable young oncologists to spend time at a leading cancer care centre in Europe.
+Clinical Unit Visits are short-term fellowships that enable young oncologists to spend time at a leading cancer centre

-This six-week fellowship offers young oncologists the opportunity to gain insight into clinical research at a leading European centre of excellence and provides the opportunity to:
+This eight-week fellowship offers young oncologists the opportunity to gain insight into clinical research at a leading European centre of excellence.

-- Gain insight into oncology care and translational research at a top cancer centre
+- Gain insight into oncology care and research at a top cancer centre

 - Support efforts to expand professional networks with a European institution of excellence